cristine-eross/cristine-eross/README.md

-👋 Hi, I’m Cristine.
-I'm new to web development, learning JavaScript and React these days
+👋 Hi, I’m a newbie in web development, learning JavaScript and React